TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Introduction

-In this paper, we re-analyze the spectra taken a decade ago as part of the SL2S survey \citep{Ruff11,Gavazzi12, Sonnenfeld13a,Sonnenfeld13b,Sonnenfeld14,Sonnenfeld15} with the goal of implementing the recent improvements in the derivation of stellar kinematics, obtain accurate measurements and estimates of systematic errors and covariance between galaxies.
-SL2S is a very valuable external dataset for cosmography as it is well matched to the time-delay lenses in terms of redshift distribution \citep{B+T21}.
-However, while 5-10\% precision obtained by \citet{Sonnenfeld13a} was sufficient to meet the main goal of the SL2S papers, i.e. to characterize the cosmic evolution of luminous and dark matter in early-type galaxies (Sheu et al. 2025, submitted), using them as external datasets for cosmography requires additional effort and more modern techniques.
+In this paper, we reanalyze the spectra that were taken a decade ago as part of the `Strong Lensing Legacy Survey' (SL2S) \citep{Ruff11,Gavazzi12, Sonnenfeld_2013a,Sonnenfeld13b,Sonnenfeld14,Sonnenfeld15} with the goal of implementing the recent improvements in the derivation of stellar kinematics to obtain accurate measurements and estimates of the systematic errors and covariance between galaxies.
+SL2S is a very valuable external dataset for cosmography because it is well matched to the time-delay lenses in terms of redshift distribution and provides information that is helpful for breaking the mass-sheet degeneracy \citep{B+T21}, as demonstrated in a recent milestone paper by the TDCOSMO collaboration \citep{Milestone25}.
+While the precision of 5-10\% obtained by \citet{Sonnenfeld13b} was sufficient to meet the main goal of the SL2S papers, that is, to characterize the cosmic evolution of luminous and dark matter in early-type galaxies \citep{William_2025_dinos_2}, additional effort and more modern techniques are required to use them as external datasets for cosmography, however.